EcoEvoInfo/maize-gxe-prediction-challenge-2023/data_wrangling/genetics/README.md

 adaptation to high latitudes and high elevations, where there is a shorter growing season.
-We hypothesized that SNPs predictive of flowering time variation ('GxE SNPs') could be important for explaining variation in performance of different individuals across different environments in the G2F locations.
+We hypothesized that SNPs predictive of flowering time variation ('GxE SNPs') could be important for explaining variation in performance of different individuals across latitudes in the G2F locations.

 ## popVAE latent dimensions